LOT-assets/gitops-testdrive/docs/installing-gitops.md

 ## Accesing to GitOps via argocd cli

-The next steps guide in the installation and use of argocd user cli.
+The next steps guide in the installation and use of Argocd user Cli.